-Getting off at Katoomba Station, I was delighted about the fresh air and beautiful Art Deco buildings surrounding the area around the railway.
+Getting off at Katoomba Station, I was delighted about the fresh air and beautiful Art Deco buildings surrounding the area around the railway station.
 Before heading towards Katoomba Falls and the bushland, I stopped at a wonderful Art Deco café called The Paragon, drank some coffee and recovered from the train ride.
 The café is a gem!
-The wooden walls and ceilings with Art Deco details, original furniture and to die for salons in the back of the café.
-I actually could have spent the whole day sitting there, but that was not what I had come to Katoomba for.
+The wooden walls and ceilings with Art Deco details, original furniture and to die for salons in the back of the café – I actually could have spent the whole day sitting there, but that was not what I had planned.

-It actually is hard to describe the beauty of these mountains and woods.
-I have never seen so much trees in my life and often I had to stop and marvel at the beauty of the ferns, trees and shrubs.
+It actually is hard to describe the beauty of the Blue Mountains.
+I have never seen so many trees in my life and often I had to stop and marvel at the beauty of the ferns, trees and shrubs.
 I passed an area that had been taken by a wood fire a few years past, the pitch black trees contrasting with beautiful new, delicate shoots and undergrowth in the brightest of greens.
 The air had the most beautiful smell and was filled with the screams of birds hiding in the bushes, black cockatoos and other species unknown to me.
 Looking up, the silvery bark and leaves of the blue mountains ash glistened in the sunlight.
-I was speachless.
+I was speechless.

-Leura Cascades turned out to be a beautiful ending to my hike – a set of small waterfalls meandering through the bushland and finally dropping off into a deep sea of green leaves.
-I could have walked on for hours, but checking the time, I found out that I actually had hiked for 6 hours already and I could feel that I was getting hungry again.
+Leura Cascades turned out to be a beautiful end to my hike – a set of small waterfalls meandering through the bushland and finally dropping off into a deep sea of green leaves.
+I could have walked for hours, but checking the time, I found out that I had already hiked for 6 hours and that I was getting hungry again.
 As the town of Leura was in walking distance, I decided to leave the bushland and seek civilisation.